Charlie Kirk, who helped build support for Trump among young people, dies after campus shooting

 “This is a Christian state.
 I’d like to see it stay that way,” Kirk told the 10,000 or so Georgians, who at one point joined Kirk in a deafening chant of “Christ is King!
 Christ is King!”

-Kirk also remained a regular presence on college campuses.
+Kirk was a regular presence on college campuses.
 Last year, for the social media program “Surrounded,” he faced off against 20 liberal college students to defend his viewpoints, including that abortion is murder and should be illegal.

+The author of several books, including one on the Second Amendment, Kirk was a staunch supporter of gun rights.

+“I think it's worth to have a cost of, unfortunately, some gun deaths every single year so that we can have the Second Amendment to protect our other God-given rights,” Kirk said during a Turning Point event in Salt Lake City in 2023, adding that gun deaths can be reduced but will never go away.

 Admirers stressed that, for all of Kirk's confrontational rhetoric, he relished debate and the free exchange of ideas.
 “His entire project was built on reaching across the divide and using speech, not violence, to address and resolve the issues!”
 William Wolfe, executive director of the Center for Baptist Leadership, posted on X.

-His style has been hugely influential for a new generation of conservatives.
+Kirk's style was influential for a new generation of conservatives.
 Republican Rep. Anna Paulina Luna of Florida spoke on the Capitol steps after the shooting Wednesday, reflecting on Kirk's influence on her political journey.

 “I was supposed to go to medical school.
-Charlie Kirk called me the day before I was supposed to leave, and recruited me to go be the national Hispanic outreach director for the organization,” said Luna.
+Charlie Kirk called me the day before I was supposed to leave, and recruited me to be the national Hispanic outreach director for the organization,” Luna said.
 “I was with him at many of them, debating those kids, and that conversation needs to happen.
 You can’t squelch that.”

 Kirk was married to podcaster Erika Frantzve.
 They have two young children.